 The next time I braved the mic was 20 years later, when I was recording a song for The Moles’ Worm Pizza project.
 I’d reinterpreted We Are the Moles by Simon Dupree and the Big Sound, and it needed a vocal.
 As there was no one else to sing, I had to do it myself.
 I attacked the task with the attitude that I was going to sing in the style of Peter Murphy or David Bowie.
 I sounded nothing like them, but it was a passable vocal.
 Job done.

 The thing is: it’s probably fair to say that most people can sing — a bit.
 We’ve all sung in the shower, in church, at the match, at a gig, etc. But that’s usually because no one can hear you.
 And, let’s face it, when was the last time someone complimented your lovely singing voice?

 It’s true that some people can’t sing for toffee.
 In my experience, a small number of unfortunate souls are tone deaf, and the sound coming from their mouths is not what was intended, at least some of the time.
 I don’t know why this happens, but it’s a terrible curse.
 I like to think that they excel in some other respect, to compensate.

 But, the main barrier to singing, at least in my case, is embarrassment.
 How do singers do it?
 I guess I have the same problem with public speaking too.
 I can do it, but I hate it.
 Once I get started, I can talk to a room full of people, after an initial rush of fear and adrenaline, and several hours of anxiety.
 I’d just rather not.
-It’s easier.
+It’s less stressful!

 So when Munsif, Rick, Lee, Richard and James sang at Music in Sheds, I was full of respect.
 No one laughed, and it helped the flow of music tremendously.
 It didn’t look scary at all.